aleksgorecki/MotionNotes/README.md

 A proof of concept Android application, meant to provide an alternative method of human-computer interaction.

 This method is based on commands given by tilting/pushing the device in 3 axes (and 2 directions within them).
 This allows for partial control of the application without the need to touch the smartphone's screen.
-A 'demo' of this feature is shown in [Alternative interaction (motion gestures)](#alternative-interaction-motion-gestures) section.
+A 'demo' of this feature is shown in [Motion gestures](#motion-gestures) section.

 This application is meant to be a combitaion of a digital notepad, journal and a diary.
 Users may store their entries in three predefined formats:
 - lists (checklists)